matheothomas/vim-config/README.md

 ## Content
 - A vimrc file
-- An executable which :
+- A bash script which :
     - creates the arborescence
     - creates the .vimrc file
     - creates the templates files